 Dr. Sal Morgera has focused on networks all his professional life.
 He, and the teams he has directed, are responsible for the Canadian oceanographic data gathering networks, the acoustic networks for American submarine tactical and strategic communications, the worldwide CAT3 auto-landing networks for commercial aircraft, and the military wireless networks used in sensitive and challenging parts of the world.
 In the last decade, he has turned his attention to living networks, the neurological networks of the brain and has made two discoveries: the nerve fibers of the brain communicate, compete, and cooperate with one another, thereby forming a highly sophisticated spatial-temporal network, and, further, this interaction is enabled by reactive electric near-fields (https://www.youtube.com/watch?v=Jg50wEHqpas).
 Understanding these extraordinary networks and the bio-metamaterial human brain structure in which they operate will enable mankind to develop machines with Real Intelligence (RI), as opposed to Artificial Intelligence (AI).
 Dr. Sal Morgera is Professor of Electrical Engineering and Biomedical Engineering at the University of South Florida, Emeritus Professor at institutions in Canada and the US, and Director of the Global Center for Neurological Networks.
 He received his Ph.D. degree from Brown University and is an IEEE Life Fellow and an AAAS Fellow.

-Prof Ordejón earned his degree in Physics (1987) and PhD in Science (1992) at the Universidad Autónoma de Madrid.
+Prof Ordejón is Director of the Catalan Institute of Nanoscience and Nanotechnology (ICN2).
+He earned his degree in Physics (1987) and PhD in Science (1992) at the Universidad Autónoma de Madrid.
 He worked as a postdoctoral researcher at the University of Illinois at Urbana-Champaign (USA) from 1992 to 1995, and as assistant professor at the Universidad de Oviedo from 1995 to 1999.
 In 1999 he obtained a research staff position at the Institut de Ciència de Materials de Barcelona (ICMAB-CSIC).
-In 2007 he moved to CIN2 (now ICN2) as the leader of the Theory and Simulation Group, where he is currently a CSIC Research Professor.
-Since July 2012 he has served as Director of the ICN2.
+In 2007 he moved to CIN2 (now ICN2) as the leader of the Theory and Simulation Group, where he is currently a Distinguished Researcher and Director.

-He has published more than 190 scientific articles, which have received over 20,000 citations (h-index of 51).
+He is known for being one of the main developers of the popular SIESTA software for first-principles calculations.
+He has published more than 200 scientific articles, which have received over 30,000 citations (h-index of 60).
 Since 2009 he has served as co-editor of EPL (formerly Euro Physics Letters) and since 2004 as regional editor of physica status solidi.
 He oversaw the Condensed Matter Physics subject area of the Physics Panel of the Spanish National Evaluation and Foresight Agency (ANEP) from 2003 to 2006, and was the head of the Physics and Engineering Panel of the Access Committee to the Spanish Supercomputing Network from 2005 to 2011.
 He became a fellow of the American Physical Society in 2005, and in 2017 was elected a member of the Academia Europaea.
-One of just 119 Spanish members, he joins the Physics and Engineering Section.

 Prof. Joydeep Dutta is the Chair of Functional Materials division at the KTH Royal Institute of Technology, Stockholm, Sweden.
 He was the Chair Professor in Nanotechnology for Water Desalination and other applications in Sultan Qaboos University until recently.
 He was the Vice President (Academic Affairs), Director of the Center of Excellence in Nanotechnology and a Professor in Nanotechnology at the Asian Institute of Technology (AIT), Bangkok, Thailand, whose faculty he joined in April 2003 (until October 2011).
 He completed his Ph.D in 1990 from the Indian Association for the Cultivation of Science, India (Calcutta University).
 In 1991 and 1992 he did Post Doctoral work at the Electrotechnical Laboratory (ETL, Japan) and at Ecole Polytechnique (France) before moving to Switzerland in 1993 where he was associated with the Swiss Federal Institute of Technology (EPFL), Lausanne, Switzerland until 2003.
 From 1997-2001 he worked in technical and managerial qualities in high technology industries in Switzerland before returning back to academia in 2002.
 He has been the member of the board of two companies working in high technology electronics and environmental consulting respectively.